jasonmyers/shackertags/README.md

 Requirements
 ------------

+Chrome

 	I'm using DOM observers which hit the stable branch at 18, I think.
 So it'll only work with that version or above.
 I'm not actually sure if it will work with anything less than 21, though, because that's all I've tested it with.

+Safari

+	I've only tested it with Safari 6.

 Notes
 -----
 I've barely done any work on this, just enough to get the functionality I wanted.
 There are parts that could be heavily optimized, and the object hierarchy is pretty half-assed.
 And, I've barely tested it.
 Don't expect much.
 Feel free to log issues, or send pull requests if you'd rather just fix it.

+The current Safari extension is just a hack of the javascript output from the coffee-script compiler.
+A proper version with a single code base may follow.

 Future
 ------